 We assign each member a PCP at the time of enrollment if the member does not select one.
 The PCP coordinates the member’s overall health care, including behavioral health care, and the appropriate use of pharmaceutical medications.

-When medically necessary, the PCP refers the member to in-network care providers.
-If the needed care provider is not available in-network, not available within the needed time frame or too far away, the PCP needs to request an out-of-network care provider review.
+When medically necessary, the PCP refers the member to in-network providers.
+If the needed health care provider is not available in-network, not available within the needed time frame or too far away, the PCP needs to request an out-of-network provider review.
 The delegated medical group/IPA reviews this request.
 If approved, the member is not responsible for costs over their applicable in-network cost-sharing.

-We encourage the medical group/IPA to establish contracts with care providers so they may refer our members for specialty services.
+We encourage the medical group/IPA to establish contracts with health care providers so they may refer our members for specialty services.
 Each contract must have the specific parts described in this section.
-The medical group/IPA may establish written contracts with referral care providers.
+The medical group/IPA may establish written contracts with health care providers.
 They may use existing UnitedHealthcare contracts unless they are delegated for claims processing.
 Delegated medical group/IPAs must negotiate their own contracts.
 These contracts must comply with this guide: